laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-12-04-difference-between-the-pyspark-pipeline-and-the-sklearn-pipeline.md

 category: Programming
 ---

-Differences between the Pyspark pipeline API and the one in sklearn pipeline API.<!--more-->
 The pipeline object in sklearn makes it easy to sequentially apply a list of transforms and a final estimator [1], when creating models with sklearn these makes it easy to organize models.
-PySpark has a similar pipeline API but there are some differences
+PySpark has a similar pipeline API but there are some differences.<!--more-->

 1.  `.fit()` and `.transform()` methods (but no `.predict()` method) other differences are
 2. You can specify the subset of input features in a pipeline.